oskaryil/dev-cafes-api/README.md

 - DELETE

 ### HEROKU HELP
-Use `heroku push origin master` to push up to heroku.
+Use `git push heroku master` to push up to heroku.